roman-milk/roman-milk.github.io/a-weird-one.md

  Wednesday at work I was again paired with Shelly.
 Five minutes after I got there I took a piece of cardboard and a Magic Marker and made a sign and hung it on my desk.
 It was just one word --Equality!!!
 Every time Shelly had to talk to me or bring me something or even if I caught her looking my way I would give her "The Smirk" and she would quickly look away.

  Around two Stella asked me to go down to the dead files and get the June 2002 file on Amalgamated Products.
 I had the file in hand when Shelly came down the stairs.
-She snatched the file out of my hand and said: Report_Story #2
+She snatched the file out of my hand and said: